-Oracle PL/SQL celebrates its 22nd birthday in 2011.
+Oracle PL/SQL celebrates its 31st birthday in 2020.
 I know this because I am looking at the first Oracle PL/SQL user guide ever published; it is for PL/SQL Release 1.0, and its date of publication is September 1989.
-I was working for Oracle at that time, building the first sales automation tools ever used by the Oracle USA. sales force.
-I had already worked with PL/SQL inside SQL Forms 3.0, but with the release of Oracle 6 Database, PL/SQL was available as a free-standing application development language.
+I worked for Oracle at that time, building the first sales automation tools ever used by the Oracle US sales force.
+I had already worked with PL/SQL inside SQL Forms 3.0, but with the release of Oracle 6 Database, PL/SQL was available as a freestanding application development language.

-To help newcomers to PL/SQL make the most of this language, Oracle Magazine has asked me to write a series of articles for PL/SQL beginners, of which this is the first.
-If you are an experienced PL/SQL developer, you may also find these articles a handy refresher on PL/SQL fundamentals.
+To help newcomers to PL/SQL make the most of this language, Oracle Connect is republishing a series of articles that ran in Oracle Magazine beginning in 2011—this is the first in the series.
+These articles are primarily intended for PL/SQL beginners, but if you are an experienced PL/SQL developer, you may also find these articles a handy refresher on PL/SQL fundamentals.

-To answer this question, it is important to remember that every Website you visit, every application you run is constructed from a stack of software technologies.
+Every sophisticated website you visit, and every application you run, is constructed from a stack of software technologies.
 At the top of the stack is the presentation layer, the screens or interactive devices with which the user directly interacts.
-(These days the most popular languages for implementing presentation layers are Java and .NET.)
-At the very bottom of the stack is the machine code that communicates with the hardware.
+(A popular language for implementing presentation layers is Java.)
+At the very bottom of the stack is the operating system, that is, the machine code that communicates with the hardware.

-SQL is a very powerful, set-oriented language whose sole purpose is to manipulate the contents of relational databases.
+SQL, which is an acronym for Structured Query Language, is a very powerful, set-oriented language whose sole purpose is to manipulate the contents of relational databases.
 If you write applications built on Oracle Database, you (or someone writing code at a lower level in the technology stack) must be executing SQL statements to retrieve data from or change data in that database.
-Yet SQL cannot be used to implement all business logic and end-user functionality needed in our applications.
+Yet SQL cannot be used to implement all business logic and end user functionality needed in our applications.
 That brings us to PL/SQL.

 Only the executable section is required.
 You don’t have to declare anything in a block, and you don’t have to trap exceptions raised in that block.